tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael__Part_2_o_3.md

 “I –don’t know what’s happening.”

-I held my palms outward, displaying open hands in an unconscious attempt to try to diffuse what didn’t seem like it was going to be a friendly encounter.
+I held my palms outward, displaying open hands in an unconscious attempt to diffuse what didn’t seem like it was going to be a friendly encounter.

 “HOW OLD ARE YE!”
 Burcher snapped at me with a guttural growl underneath that told me there was as least as much monster beneath the surface as there was man, and that monster was prone to anger.